-The whole area is overlooked by the Freedom Tower or One World Trade Center as it officially called.
+The whole area is overlooked by the Freedom Tower or One World Trade Center as it is officially called.
 This incredible building is a reminder that the terrorists failed in their mission in the long run, and America has recovered and rebuilt since the attack.

 The area is essentially a cemetery.
 The incredibly destructive forces involved in the destruction of the towers meant the remains of many were not recovered and as such the Memorial is their final resting place.
 As such you should treat the area as if it were a cemetery.
 Refrain from selfies and other overt tourist behavior and simply spend the time there reflecting upon the events.
 We wish we didn’t need to say this but experience has led us to witness people far less respectful than they should be.

 An incredible survivor story of the Attack is the Survivor Tree.
 The Callery Pear tree stood on the grounds of the old WTC and somehow managed to escape the collapse largely intact.
 The tree remains standing in place today and since 2013 cuttings have been taken and sent to other cities that have endured their own terror attacks.
-Orlando, Madrid, and Boston among the recipients.
+Orlando, Madrid, and Boston are among the recipients.
 Recently, our hometown of Manchester, England, was hit by a terrible attack at an Ariana Grande Concert.
 A cutting from the Survivor tree was also sent to us as a commemoration of the attacks.
 This makes the tree very poignant for us.

 The Museum is a Ticketed attraction and the proceeds pay for the continued upkeep of both the Museum and the Memorial.
 The team behind the Museum has put together an incredible exhibit.
 One truly fitting of the magnitude of the events of that day.
 This is far from a mere collection of memorabilia or artifacts.